-Sangha is the word for the Buddhist Community.
+Sangha is the word for the Buddhist community, or congregation.
 It includes monks, nuns, ministers, minster assistants, and lay people.
-The Seabrook Buddhist Temple Sangha welcomes you to visit us at one of our services or during one of our special events.
-For more information, contact us at email@example.com
+The Seabrook Buddhist Temple Sangha welcomes all races, all ethnicities, all religions, all countries of origin, all gender identities, and all sexual orientations to visit us at one of our services or during one of our special events.
+For more information, contact us at firstname.lastname@example.org

 Meanwhile, in October of 1945, plans for the formation of a young Buddhist Association were in evolving with Toru Ikeda heading the organization committee.
 By January 1946 the Seabrook young Buddhist Association was formally established with Kiyomi Nakamura as its first chairperson.

 By 1965 the Seabrook Buddhist Sangha (congregation) received independent temple status and the 20th anniversary of its founding was observed.
 Since the building the church used was owned by the Seabrook Housing Corporation, the members decided to build their own Buddhist Temple.
 October 6, 1966 was the day when, at a special meeting, the decision was made to purchase more than 7 acres of land where the Temple now stands.

 1968 saw the groundbreaking for the current temple.
 Ray Bano and Kiyomi Nakamura served as chairpersons of the Seabrook Buddhist Temple Building Committee at that time.
 The construction was completed in 1969 and the Seabrook Buddhist Temple was dedicated on November 27, 1969 with The Monshu Kosho Ohtani, Lady Yoshiko Ohtani, Zuiko Gisho Kudo, Bishop Kenryu Tsuji, and all the Buddhist Ministers of the Eastern District attending.